 Based in Shrewsbury and a member of Barnabas Community Church, Karen project-leads Foodbank PLUS, a holistic range of projects within Barnabas Community Projects of which she is also a trustee.
 She is widowed with three children, Noah, Hope and Gabriel and is also a trustee of Oasis Community Partnerships and an Academy Councillor of Oasis Academy John Williams in Bristol.
 Karen will be joining Martin in speaking on Poverty and deprivation in the UK.

-This LifeZone will look at how Christians can develop a biblical worldview on various hot topics which impact our society today.
+This LifeZone looked at how Christians can develop a biblical worldview on various hot topics which impact our society today.

 A Taste of the Nations

-This LifeZone will introduce you to the excitement and challenges of being involved in God’s plan for the nations.
+This LifeZone introduces you to the excitement and challenges of being involved in God’s plan for the nations.

 How do you know God if calling you overseas?
 What is moving, living and working abroad like?
 Is it a lifelong commitment or can you go for a week, a month or a couple of years?
 What opportunities are there?
 How do you get ready?
 How do you overcome some of the challenges?